-- 1. Go to the provided web address and download the compressed installation package. - 2.
+- 1. Download the software installation package from the provided link and save to a known location - 2.
 After this is complete, go to the uncompressed installation folder and select MicroTester Installer.exe.
 Details of typical dialogue boxes are shown below. - 3.
-Once the installer is finished, plug the USB cables into a USB port for the following components: - Camera (black USB cable) - Main Unit USB cable
+Follow the prompts as shown on the next few pages. - 4.
+Once the installer is finished, plug the USB cables into a USB port for the following components: - Camera (black USB cable) - Position Sensor, Piezo Actuator Controller, and Arduino DUE USB hub cable